 Surrendering is stop fighting

 ‘Surrender’ is used in various ways.
 An army surrenders to a victorious army.
 It acknowledges the superior power of the other army, and allows that army to decide what to do with the losing side.
 So if you surrender to God, you say: ‘Lord, I stop fighting you.
 You win.
-You are the owner of my life.
+My life belongs to You.
 You decide what happens.’

 Surrendering is stop your resistance